-8.2.4 SET: MINIMUM WORDS = n
+8.2.3 SET: MINIMUM WORDS = n

 This sets the minimum length (in words) for a valid sentence.
-If a sentence contains fewer than n words (where n is any integer), it will not be parsed or coded.
+If a sentence contains fewer than n words (where n is any integer), it will not be parsed or coded; note that in this calculation, a comma is a "word."
 This is useful for skipping sentence fragments that got through (or were created by) your text filters.
 The default value is 8.

-8.2.5 SET: ACTOR USAGE = OFF SET: AGENT USAGE = OFF SET: VERB USAGE = OFF
+8.2.4 SET: ACTOR USAGE = OFF

+SET: AGENT USAGE = OFF SET: VERB USAGE = OFF